mtekk/WP-Lynx/readme.txt

 2. This screenshot shows the Add Lynx Print screen with two Lynx Prints in queue to be added to the current post

 == Changelog ==

+= 1.1.1 =
+Release date: February 12th, 2016

+* Bug fix: Fixed PHP error caused by calling the wrong class in the uninstaller.
+* Bug fix: Fixed alignment issue of the main content of the settings page on WordPress 4.4.
+* Bug fix: The Lynx Print adding interface now handles server side timeouts more gracefully.

 = 1.1.0 =
 Release date: November 23rd, 2015